archth/Chordamap/README.md

 ![logo](res/wordmark.png)

 ## What is Chordamap?
 Chordamap is a Python tool that allows you to send MIDI chord data as simply as possible, that way you can easily input chords on a computer without the need for a MIDI keyboard.
-Chordamap also features the ability to save a sequence of chords to a MIDI file for later use or to import into other applications.
+Chordamap also features the ability to save a sequence of chords to a MIDI file for later use or for importing into other applications.

 'Chordamap' is a portmanteau of 'chord array map', a way to describe a MIDI controller that has buttons for chords arranged in an array.
 It can referrer to any chord based MIDI controller, not just this one.